knighthat/Kreate-docs/docs/usr/FAQ/how-to-make-a-good-issue-ticket.md

 :::warning[Incomplete tickets]
 You are expected to fill out everything that is required in the form.

-Imcomplete tickets will be closed with or without notice.
+Incomplete tickets will be closed with or without notice.
 :::

 Each section are carefully designed to carry clues to pinpoint the problem,